dreamportdev/Osdev-Notes/01_Build_Process/02_Boot_Protocols.md

 A boot protocol defines the machine state when the kernel is given control by the bootloader.
 It also makes several services available to the kernel, like a memory map of the machine, a framebuffer and sometimes other utilities like uart or kernel debug symbols.

-This section covers 2 protocols: multiboot 2 and stivale 2.
+This chapter covers 2 protocols: multiboot 2 and stivale 2.

 Multiboot 2 supercedes multiboot 1, both of which are the native protocols of grub.
 This means that anywhere grub is installed, a multiboot kernel can be loaded.
 This means testing will be easy on most linux machines.
 Multiboot 2 is quite an old, but very robust protocol.